aniruddhamonker/contrail-scrape/README.md

     + 4G RAM
     + 4G Disk Space

-NOTE: Support Ubuntu14.04 is possible with installation of additional dependencies.
+NOTE: Support Ubuntu14.04 and python3.4 is possible with installation of additional dependencies.

 ## Installation
 ### Method 1